ecerami/tview/README.md

 To use:

+1. Place both files within a bin directory, such as ~/bin

-add TVIEW_HOME to your bash environment.
-For example, modify your .bash_profile:
+2. Add TVIEW_HOME to your bash environment.
+For example, modify your .bash_profile: export TVIEW_HOME=~/bin/tview

-    export TVIEW_HOME=~/Dropbox/bin/tview
+To run:

+    tview XXXX